 This picture was taken just south of Nashville.

-People of the Midwest understand a picture like this.
+People of the Midwest understand the reasoning for a picture like this.

 Green to the grass.

 Get used to the grass pictures.